decentralizedthoughts/decentralizedthoughts.github.io/_posts/2023-06-26-dls-meets-rollback.md

 author: Ittai Abraham
 ---

+In this post we show that trusted execution environments (TEEs) don't help against the classic $3f$ lower bound for partial synchrony, when these TEEs have no persistent storage, against a rollback adversary.

 We covered the classic [DLS88 split brain](https://decentralizedthoughts.github.io/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony/) impossibility result against a Byzantine adversary in a previous post:

 **[DLS88](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf):** (Theorem 4.4) It is impossible to solve [Agreement](https://ittaiab.github.io/2019-06-27-defining-consensus/) under partial synchrony against a ***Byzantine adversary*** if $f \geq n/3$.

-In a follow up post, we discussed how [CJKR12](https://decentralizedthoughts.github.io/2021-06-14-neither-non-equivocation-nor-transferability-alone-is-enough-for-tolerating-minority-corruptions-in-asynchrony/) strengthen this result by observing that it holds even if the adversary is weaker in that it must faithfully transfer messages.
+In a follow-up post, we discussed how [CJKR12](https://decentralizedthoughts.github.io/2021-06-14-neither-non-equivocation-nor-transferability-alone-is-enough-for-tolerating-minority-corruptions-in-asynchrony/) strengthen this result by observing that it holds even if the adversary is weaker in that it must faithfully transfer messages.
 In this post we strengthen this result yet again by observing that it holds even against a much weaker **rollback adversary** suggested by [Matetic, Kostiainen, Dhar, Sommer, Gervais, Juels, Capkun 2017](https://www.usenix.org/system/files/conference/usenixsecurity17/sec17-matetic.pdf):

 **DLS88:** (modern version) It is impossible to solve Agreement under partial synchrony against a ***rollback adversary*** if $f \geq n/3$.

-The rollback adversary is a model that tries to capture the power of the adversary given a secure enclave (trusted execution environment) that does not have any local trusted state.
+The rollback adversary is a model that captures the power of the adversary given a  trusted execution environment (TEE) that does not have any local trusted state or persistent storage.

 ### The Rollback Adversary